-Beyond BTUs, max temperatures and fuel cost, the fundamental difference between charcoal grills and its competitors is convenience.
+Beyond BTUs, max temperatures and fuel cost, the fundamental difference between charcoal grills and their competitors is convenience.
 Charcoal grills are inconvenient in every way that a gas, pellet or electric grill is not.
 This is the fundamental appeal.
-In the same way many driving enthusiast prefer manuals to automatics, there is carnal satisfaction in direct control, higher failure rates and sky-high potential.
-Yes, charcoal grills can do things the others can’t, but it’s the no handlebars process that makes great.
-From the most iconic backyard toy of the 20th century to something called a Yoder Smoker, these are the best you can buy right now.
+In the same way, many driving enthusiasts prefer manuals to automatics, there is carnal satisfaction in direct control, higher failure rates and sky-high potential.
+Yes, charcoal grills can do things the others can’t, but it’s the no-handlebars process that makes it great.
+From the most iconic backyard toy of the 20th century to a briefcase that cooks and smokes food, these are the best you can buy right now.

 What to Look for in a Charcoal Grill

-Whether you’re shopping online or in-person, seek out construction information.
-Does the listing have two dozen bullets touting all the heavy-gauge stainless steel, cast aluminum and enameled iron (or steel)?
+Whether you’re shopping online or in person, seek out construction information.
+Does the listing have two dozen bullets touting all the ceramic, heavy-gauge stainless steel, cast aluminum and enameled iron (or steel)?
 That’s a good sign.
 If it’s not flexing its construction, it’s more likely to have rust spots, fail at retaining heat and generally come apart earlier than you’d want.

 Buying a grill that’s a few hundred dollars and it has a one-year parts warranty?
 Don’t buy it.
 Something that costs that much should be guaranteed, in part at least, for three to five years.
 Some of the grills on this guide come with lifetime part warranties.